sahilkirti/flask-docker-app/README.md

-this is a simple flask we application running in a docker container
+This is a simple flask we application running in a docker container

+flask-docker-app/
+    ├── app.py
+    ├── requirements.txt
+    └── Dockerfile (which you will create next)